 When an OCP 3.0 Ethernet adapter is installed, the network activity LED on the front I/O assembly helps you identify the network connectivity and activity.
-If no OCP 3.0 Ethernet adapter is installed, this LED is off.

 Status Color Description On Green The server is connected to a network.
 Blinking Green The network is connected and active.
 Off None The server is disconnected from the network.

-Note: If the network activity LED is off when an OCP 3.0 Ethernet adapter is installed, check the network ports in the rear of your server to determine which port is disconnected.
+Note: If no OCP 3.0 Ethernet adapter is installed, this LED is off.

-B System ID button with system ID LED
+System ID button with system ID LED

 Use this system ID button and the blue system ID LED to visually locate the server.
 A system ID LED is also located on the rear of the server.
 Each time you press the system ID button, the state of both the system ID LEDs changes.
 The LEDs can be changed to on, blinking, or off.
-You can also use the Lenovo XClarity Controller or a remote management program to change the state of the system ID LEDs to assist in visually locating the server among other servers.